-- 12 credits in cyber operations; - 13 credits in secure systems programming, malware analysis, vulnerability detection, and cryptography; - 4 credits in risk assessment, law, policy and ethics; - 3 credits in cellular and mobile security; and - 4 credits capstone experience, onecredit each semester of cohort sequence.
+- 29 credits in cyber operations and related courses; - 4 credits in risk assessment, law, policy, and ethics; and - 3 credits capstone experience, one credit each semester (Fall, Spring, Fall) of the cohort sequence.

-The capstone requirement involves completion of a practical research project (project option) or theoretical problem (thesis option) under the guidance of a faculty member in the Computer Science and Cybersecurity Department.
-Students are required to submit a written report of their work to a graduate committee and later make an oral defense of their respective projects.
+The capstone requirement involves completing a practical research project (project option) or a theoretical problem (thesis option) under a faculty member's guidance in the Computer Science and Cybersecurity Department.
+Students must submit a written report of their capstone work to a graduate committee and later make an oral defense of their respective projects.